-The fact is, it’s not that hard to plan for portions: think of how many adults will be there, how many kids, and plan accordingly.
-If your guests end up not having much of an appetite, have a contingency plan in place for handling the leftovers – use them for lunches for the next few days, or pack little doggie bags for all the guests to take home with them.
+The fact is, it’s not that hard to plan for portions.
+Think of how many adults will be there, how many kids, and work it out.
+If your guests end up not having much of an appetite, have a contingency plan in place for handling the leftovers.
+For example, use them for lunches for the next few days, or pack little doggie bags for all the guests to take home with them.

 6. Enlist guests’ help with dividing up trash

-As part of your decor and a little nudge toward education on recyclables, make sure you have a clear trash division station.
+As part of your eco friendly party decor, and to give a little nudge toward education on recyclables, make sure you have a clear trash division station.
 Have a bin for bottles.
 A bin for food scraps.
 A bin for cartons.
-A bin for plastics… You get the idea.
-For a festive feel (this is a party after all), get an artistically inclined friend to draw a picture illustrating what type of trash goes in each bin.
+A bin for plastics.
+You get the idea.
+For a more festive feel (this is a party after all), why not get an artistically inclined friend to draw a picture illustrating what type of trash goes in each bin?

 7. Insist on sustainable gifts

 As adults, do we really need to receive gifts still?
 If your answer is a hearty YES, at least ask for guests to buy you services, like massages and beauty treatments, rather than stuff.
-In the case that you actually really do need help with buying stuff, give guests a specific gift list.
+In the case that you actually really do need or want physical gifts, give guests a specific gift list.
 For example, newlyweds can share their bridal registry online, or you can suggest to your guests that for your housewarming, you would love it if they could just buy gift certificates for your favourite department store.
+Or better yet, plants!

-For kids’ parties, maybe keep it to a ‘no plastic’ theme, and insist all gifts are wrapped in old newspapers or recyclable butcher’s paper.
+To have an eco friendly party for kids, insist on a ‘no plastic’ gifts theme, and insist all presents are wrapped in old newspapers or recyclable butcher’s paper.

 8. Keep games simple

-If you’re having a party for kids, there’s no need to buy games like ‘pin the tail on the donkey’ or a karaoke machine.
+If you’re having an eco friendly party for kids, there’s no need to buy games like ‘pin the tail on the donkey’ or a karaoke machine.
+Instead, go old school!
 Spark their creativity by giving them chalk to draw with outside, or plan a nature-based scavenger hunts, egg-and-spoon race or obstacle course in your local park.
 Nature and outdoor games provide limitless potential for kids to discover, explore and create.

+This is one of the least thought issues when planning an eco friendly party.
 Even if all your food is vegan and organic and you’re recycling everything at your event, if you’re blasting tunes well past midnight, your neighbours will be suffering from noise pollution (and your guests may well be, too!).
+And when I say ‘neighbours,’ I mean humans – and animals.
+Birds and wildlife are especially sensitive to noise, and if things go really late, it can upset their circadian rhythms.
 Remember to be courteous!